elotroalex/chiens/_texts/translation.md

 - {:.speaker} Delegation of the Clergy: The Cantors.

 <!--
-- {:.speaker} Délégation du clergé: Les chantres. -->
+- {:.speaker} Délégation du clergé: Les The Cantors. -->

 - Salvum fac imperatorem.